-Applicants must pay a \$32.00 non-refundable application fee and must accompany the application at time of enrollment.
-Self-paying students must pay half of the tuition cost (\$1506.50) before the start of class.
-The remaining total program costs will be broken into 5 weekly payments of \$301.30.
+Applicants must pay a \$32.00 registration fee and must accompany the application at time of enrollment.

+Self-paying students must pay half of the tuition cost (\$1522.00) before the start of class.
+The remaining total program costs will be broken into 5 weekly payments of \$304.20.
 Upon the discretion of the President and CEO, these fees can be changed on an individual case by case basis to allow students to make different types of payment arrangements.
-Students sponsored by an independent workforce employment partners/Governmental agency, must adhere to the contract agreement as stated.
-Tuition and fees for subsequent courses must be paid in advance of each course.
+Students sponsored by an independent workforce employment partners/ Governmental agency, must adhere to the contract agreement as stated.
+Tuition and fees for subsequent courses must be paid in advance of each course. \ This training is licensed by the Arizona State Board of Nursing.

-(Please refer to the catalog for an explanation of fees).
+\(Please refer to the catalog for an explanation of fees).